Help with childcare costs

 Workplace nurseries

-Some employers set up their own nursery, either at your place of work or at another location.
+Some companies have their own nursery, either at your workplace or at another location.

-Your employer decides how much you pay for access to a workplace nursery.
+Your employer decides how much you pay to use the workplace nursery.

-But whether it’s free or subsidised, it counts as a tax-free perk of your job.
+But whether it’s free or discounted, it is considered as a tax-free benefit of your job.

-Find out from your employer if they offer a workplace nursery.
+Ask your employer if they provide a workplace nursery.

 Grandparents caring for grandchildren

-Are you a grandparent or other relative who is caring for children while their parents are at work?
-Then National Insurance credits are available to help you keep on building up your entitlement to State Pension during this time.
+Are you a grandparent or other relative taking care of children while their parents are at work?
+You can get National Insurance credits to help you continue building towards your State Pension during this time.

-You’ll need 35 qualifying years to get the new full State Pension.
+You’ll need 35 qualifying years to receive the full State Pension.

 Check your National Insurance record at GOV.UKOpens in a new window